-Ilias O. Pappas holds a Ph.D. in business management and informatics and is currently a Postdoc fellow at the Department of Computer Science, NTNU, Norway.
+Ilias O. Pappas holds a Ph.D. in business management and information systems and is currently a Postdoc fellow at the Department of Computer Science, NTNU, Norway.
 His teaching and research activities focus on the areas of strategic university-industry R&D partnerships, social innovation and entrepreneurship, as well as Internet marketing and information technology adoption.
-Ilias has worked on EU funded projects that support SMEs to innovate, network and grow by promoting innovation through collaboration platforms.
-He has published articles in international journals and international conferences including Journal of Business Research, Information & Management, Electronic Markets, and International Journal of Retail and Distribution Management.
-Ilias is a recipient of a Marie Skłodowska-Curie fellowship.
+He has worked on EU-funded projects that support SMEs to innovate, network and grow by promoting innovation through collaboration platforms.
+Pappas has been a Guest Editor for the journals Information & Management and Information Systems and e-Business Management.
+He has published articles in peer reviewed journals and conferences including Journal of Business Research, European Journal of Marketing, Computers in Human Behavior, Information & Management, Psychology & Marketing.
+Pappas is a recipient of ERCIM and Marie Skłodowska-Curie fellowships.

 Scientific, academic and artistic work

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

 - (2018) User experience in personalized online shopping: a fuzzy-set analysis.
 European Journal of Marketing.